Go directly to product information

 Offer Not available - see explanation

-Saffron is a unique spice made from the pistils of the saffron crocus.
-Our saffron is grown on a small scale and organically in Morocco and is of unparalleled quality: colorful, fragrant, and full of flavor.
-Class 1, crocin content: average 240.
+Saffron is a unique spice made from the stigmas of the saffron crocus.
+Our saffron is from small-scale, organic cultivation in Morocco and is of unprecedented quality: colorful, fragrant, and full of flavor.
+Class 1, crocin value: average 240.

-From India to Portugal, from North Africa to Sweden, there's virtually no cuisine where saffron doesn't play a starring role.
-In Spanish paella, Italian risotto, Scandinavian cinnamon rolls, French bouillabaisse, Indian biryani, and so on.
+From India to Portugal, from North Africa to Sweden, there is virtually no cuisine where saffron does not play a leading role.
+In Spanish paella, in Italian risotto, in Scandinavian cinnamon rolls, in French bouillabaisse and Indian biryani, and so on.

-Saffron is made from the red pistils of the saffron crocus, a crocus species cultivated in Iran thousands of years ago.
-Because of their delicate appearance, they are called "threads."
-Although they are also perfectly edible, they are used for cooking in an infusion, similar to how you make tea.
-Just a few threads in hot, but not boiling, water are enough for your dish.
+Saffron consists of the red stigmas of the saffron crocus, a species of crocus cultivated in Iran thousands of years ago.
+Due to their delicate appearance, they are called 'threads'.
+Although they are perfectly edible themselves, an infusion is made for cooking, in the same way you make tea.
+Just a few threads in some hot, but not boiling, water are sufficient for your dish.

-For a saffron of our quality, 0.1 gram is generally sufficient.
-The ISO 3632-2 report certifies this quality.
-The saffron is assessed, among other things, for its color and fragrance content: crocin, crocetin, pricocrocin, and safranal.
+For saffron of a quality like ours, 0.1 gram is generally sufficient.
+The level of this quality is determined by the ISO 3632-2 report.
+In this report, the saffron is assessed, among other things, on the content of the color and fragrance compounds crocin, crocetine, pricocrocin, and safranal.
 The crocin content determines the class in which the saffron may be offered.
-Class I saffron requires a crocin level of 190.
+For Class I saffron, a crocin value of 190 is required.

-Our saffron is tested annually to determine its quality.
+Every year, our saffron is tested to determine its quality.
 It is, of course, a natural product, and conditions can vary from year to year.
-This saffron scores an average of 240 and is therefore classified as Class I. These are our test results according to ISO 3632-2:
+This saffron scores an average of 240 and is therefore allowed to bear Class I. These are our measurement results in accordance with ISO 3632-2:

 Crocine 240 +/- 24